AnyFetch/gcontacts-provider.anyfetch.com/README.md

 # How does it works?
 Cluestr Core will call `/init/connect` with cluestr Oauth-tokens.
 The user will be transparently redirected to Google consentment page.
 Google will then call us back on `/init/callback` with a `code` parameter.
-We'll trade the code for an `access_token` and store it in the database, along with the Cluestr tokens.
+We'll trade the `code` for an `access_token` and a `refresh_token` and store it in the database, along with the Cluestr tokens.

 We can now sync datas between Google and Cluestr.